-Beyond its undeniable artistic merit, this exhibition offers an extraordinary opportunity to engage with the cultural expression of artists who endured and transcended the constraints of Socialist Realism —a doctrine enforced with notable severity by the Soviet bloc states in Eastern Europe.
-Once again, we proudly present a program of immeasurable cultural and artistic significance.
-What one might expect from a Ukrainian artist who spent a significant part of his life under the banner and ideology of the Union of Soviet Socialist Republics is notably absent in both his themes and formal style.
-Only with careful attention can one perceive the subtle traces left by the political and social context in which he began his career.
-His work bears no resemblance to Socialist Realism, the official artistic movement promoted by the Soviet government, which was characterized by the idealized representation of everyday life, labor, and the achievements of the Soviet people and state.
+Beyond its undeniable artistic merit, this exhibition offers an extraordinary opportunity to immerse oneself in the tangible expression of those artists who endured—and ultimately transcended—the imposition of Socialist Realism, a doctrine advanced in the last century with remarkable severity by states aligned with the Soviet bloc.
+What one might expect from an artist—specifically a Ukrainian—who spent a significant part of his life under the banner and ideology of the Union of Soviet Socialist Republics is conspicuously absent both in his thematic approach and his formal style.
+Only through meticulous scrutiny can one discern the subtle imprints left by the political and social milieu in which much of his career unfolded.
+His work today bears no overt traces of that much-debated style, characterized by an idealized depiction of everyday life, labor, and the achievements of the socialist people and state.

-This extraordinary creator’s imagination dives into abstract symbolism, occasionally incorporating figurative elements that often form rhythmic formal patterns.
-While Socialist Realism served as a tool for political propaganda with a utilitarian purpose, needing to be legible and relatively straightforward, surrealistic and dreamlike expressions were considered decadent and counter-revolutionary.
-With possibly very limited access to information and the study of major artistic movements of the century, divergent Soviet artists had no choice but to symmetrically negate the official tenets and interests of the institution of Art
+Whereas Socialist Realism served as a tool for political propaganda with a utilitarian purpose—being legible and relatively straightforward—surrealistic and dreamlike expressions were deemed decadent and counterrevolutionary.
+With arguably very limited access to information and to the study of the major artistic movements of the century, divergent Soviet artists had little choice but to symmetrically reject the official tenets and interests of the institution of Art.

 Boris Danilov: A Life Dedicated to Art and Ceramics